 Then there are photos to be shot and edited, measurements and descriptions to be written, shipping rates to be calculated, and payment options to be set-up . . .
 It’s a lot of work if you don’t already have an online presence!

 It can be a great middle-ground option for you though if you don’t want to go 100% either with Option 1 or Option 2.
 It can also be a good add-on to your already established business if you have been painting and selling locally for sometime.

-Here are a few tips to selling online and shipping with success:
+Here are a few tips to sell online and ship with success: